Deploy an information protection solution with Microsoft Purview

 |1||Define your sensitivity labels and policies that will protect your organization's data.

-In addition to identifying the sensitivity of content, these labels can apply protection actions, such as headers, footers, watermarks, and encryption.
+In addition to identifying the sensitivity of content, these labels can apply protection actions such as content markings (headers, footers, watermarks), encryption, and other access controls.

 |Get started with sensitivity labels